A-Tetarwal/Mil-Lo-Na/README.md

 # Mil Lo Na

-Mil Lo Na is a simple note-taking application that allows users to create and view notes.
+Mil Lo Na is a simple note-taking application that allows users to create, edit and view notes.
 The notes are stored as text files on the server.

 ## Table of Contents